 UK Shoe Brands

 It is one of the British-made shoes.
-Trickers is another shoe brand and will win the Player’s Player award within the Tiled Guild every year for the short spell as an Apprentice Tailor.
+Trickers is another shoe brand and will win the Player’s Player award within the Tiled Guild every year for a short spell as an Apprentice Tailor.

 The co-workers always feel better when they mention Trickers.